I was in a good mood because my Diamondbacks were winning, beating up on the new and improved Manny Dodgers.

 We drove an hour and a half to the park.
 I just remember walking up to the ticket window and thinking everything was so big.
 My father paid for all the tickets, and then we started walking to our seats, and walking, and walking.
 We were in the cheap seats, the top deck, about half way up.
 There is no way a ball could even reach that deck, but I remember sitting there in my seat with my glove on my hand ready.
 And I love my father even more because he knew the ball would never reach us, but he didn't take that away from me.
 He let me sit there with the expectation that miracle of miracles, it might actually happen.

 Well, it didn't.
-I didn't get a foul ball, but I did get a Dodger dog and that made up for it.
+I didn't get a foul ball,

 That game day taught me many lessons I have used throughout my life.
 First, just enjoy the moment.
 It was a beautiful day, the grass was green, just a few wispy clouds, and a baseball game.
 It was perfect, and simple.